Is India More Nondual Than Chicago?

 -- copyright Joan Tollifson 2010 --

-This is a chapter from Painting the Sidewalk with Water: Talks and Dialogs about Nonduality, published by Non-duality Press / New Harbinger, and is from a talk and dialog held in Chicago.
+This is a chapter from Painting the Sidewalk with Water: Talks and Dialogs about Nonduality, currently published by New Sarum Press.
+It is from a talk and dialog held in Chicago.
 You may quote a small passage as fair use, but please do not re-post the entire chapter without permission from the publisher.
 Thank you!

 back to “outpourings“ menu